The colorful yellow and green three-wheeled 150cc engine rickshaws of Delhi swarm the city like locusts and engulf it’s alleyways and streets.

 Traversing down narrow alleyways, around cows, and haggling prices is all part of the experience of attempting to arrive at your destination in the quickest way possible.

-Decorated to individual driver’s taste, the rickshaws take on a home-like environment for the drivers and represent the lifeblood of India’s public transportation.
+Decorated to individual driver’s taste, the rickshaws take on a personal aesthetic for the drivers and represent the lifeblood of India’s public transportation.

 © Dan Fenstermacher Photography